-The Department for Education (DfE) has commissioned the National Centre for Social Research (NatCen), working with the University of Oxford, Frontier Economics and Action for Children to conduct an eight-year Study of Early Education and Development (SEED) (2013-2020).
-This study will find out how early education can help to give children the best start in life and what is important for high quality provision.
+Previously, the Department for Education (DfE) had commissioned the National Centre for Social Research (NatCen), working with the University of Oxford, Frontier Economics and Action for Children to conduct the longitudinal Study of Early Education and Development (SEED) (2013-2021).

 What is the legal basis of processing this data?

 For the purposes of the General Data Protection Regulation (GDPR), the Department for Education is the Data Controller for this study.
 This means that it is responsible for deciding the purpose and legal basis for processing data from this study.
 NatCen is the Data Processor.
-Frontier Economics, University of Oxford and Action for Children are acting as sub-processors.
+University College London, Durham University, University of Bristol and SQW are acting as sub-processors.

 The legal basis for processing data from this study is ‘public task’.